 - Pulmonary embolism.

 - Chest X-ray if intubated or symptoms of pneumonia.

-- At least two, with at least one peripheral culture.
+- At least two sets of cultures from different venipuncture sites, with at least one peripheral culture.

 - Any line in place >48 hours should be cultured.